ben-arnao/StoRM/README.md

     model.add(Dense(10))

-    # here is a categorical parameter that most optimizers do not do well with
+    # here is a categorical parameter that most tuners do not do well with
     activation_choices = ['tanh', 'softsign', 'selu', 'relu', 'elu', 'softplus'] model.add(Activation(hp.Param('activation', activation_choices)))